OUR SUPPORT SERVICES

 How much does Swan Home Care Services charge for support services?

-We charge in line with the NDIS Price Guide to ensure fair and transparent pricing for all our services.
+We charge in line with the NDIS Price Arrangements to ensure fair and transparent pricing for all our services.
 Our rates align with the NDIS Pricing Arrangements and Price Limits, which are updated regularly by the National Disability Insurance Agency (NDIA).

 You can access the latest NDIS Pricing Arrangements and Price Limits here: Pricing arrangements | NDIS